groupmm/playplot/docs/_sources/getting-started.rst.txt

 -----------------

 Multiple Sessions can be created.
-Each Session can have multiple plots (theoretically non also).
+Each Session can have multiple plots (theoretically also none).
 All plots can come from the same or different plotting functions.

 Sessions can either be created with a numpy array (mono or stereo) (Session constructor) or from a file with the help of soundfile (Session.from_file).
-The file can ether be a file path or a http(s) url.
+The file can either be a file path or a http(s) url.
 The file will get streamed.

 For more details about the Session see the api documentation.